Love Bites

 Cats show affection in a variety of ways that sometimes perplex their human owners.
 Our experts answer questions about love bites and other behaviors related to cats showing affection.

-Visitor Questions about Love Bites and Feline Affection
+Visitor Questions About Cat Love Bites and Feline Affection

 Cat Bites After Being Petted